Frequently Asked Questions

 - D-shaped holes that appear in the bark, usually in June or July, as the adult Emerald Ash Borer leave the tree after maturing

 Can I prune my neighbor’s tree if it is encroaching on my property?

 Yes, you can prune your neighbors tree if it is encroaching on your property and as long as it doesn’t affect the overall health of the tree.
 However, we always recommend having a conversations with your neighbors prior to scheduling a tree pruning service.

 Have a Question?

-Do you have a question about concrete, tree or plant health care services that we haven’t addressed?
+Do you have a question about tree or plant health care services that we haven’t addressed?
 Please let us know and we will be happy to provide an answer!